I'm sorry I'm late getting the show started, ladies and gentlemen.

 I love him, but I love the Senate more.

-Does this does this sound familiar, folks?
+Does this sound familiar, folks?

-Tom, can you get me off the hook?
+Tom, can you give me a talk?

-Can't do it, Sally.
+For old type's sake, can't do it, Sally.

-That's from the Godfather.
+That's from the godfather.

-That's their Godfrey first godfather.
+That's their first godfather.

-Can you get me off the hook?
+You get me off the hook.

-Just what can't do it, Sally.
+Just can't do it, Sally.

-Come on, you I'm the when have I ever done you wrong?
+When have I ever done you wrong?

 I'm the chairman of appropriations.

-I've given you everything you ever, when have I ever said no?
+I've given you everything you ever.

 Can't do it.